Skip to main content

 Department of Modern Languages and Cultures

-The syllabus and exam procedures are those specified for the Master’s Degree in Law, but limited to the indicated exam syllabus
+The examination procedures are those specified for the Master’s Degree in Law, for full-time and part-time students respectively, but limited to the syllabus indicated in the bibliography.

 ASSESSMENT METHODS